Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/3-upload-photos.md

 # Create a site that supports photo uploads

 Now that you have an environment for Python and Flask prepared and have the basics of Flask under your belt, it's time to build a Web site.
-A Web site begins with an **app.py** file and basic assets such as HTML, CSS, and images.
+A Flask Web site begins with an **app.py** file and basic assets such as HTML, CSS, and images.
 You will start by downloading a set of starter files for the Contoso Travel site.
 Then you will enhance the site to support photo uploads.

 1. Create a directory on your hard disk in the location of your choice.
 This will be the *project directory* and will hold all of the files that comprise the Web site.